-The Time Correct window contains all settings to help quantize events in your sequence.
+The Timing Correct window contains all settings to help quantize events in your sequence.

-To open the Time Correct settings, click the menu icon (≡), select Edit, and click Time Correct.
+To open the Timing Correct settings, click the menu icon (≡), select Edit, select Time Correct, and click Settings....
 See Time Correct for more information about this.